mssola/td/README.md

 The most important thing is to view the "To do" list and edit it.
 For this you don't have to pass any parameter to the `td` executable.
+If you do that, then the following will happen:

+1. The topics will be fetched automatically from the server (equivalent to `td fetch`.
-If you do that, then your preferred editor will be openned in the directory where all the topics are being stored.
-Your preferred editor is the one set in the `EDITOR` environment variable.
-If this environment variable is not set, then `vi` gets picked.
+2. Your preferred editor (`$EDITOR`) will be openned in the directory where all the topics are being stored.
 Each topic is represented as a file, and the name of the topic is the name of its file.
+3. The topics that you have modified will be pushed to the server (equivalent to `td push`, buth only pushing the modified topics).

 Note that you don't have to open the editor to know the topics that you have.
 You can just perform the `list` command for that.